jnozzi/cocoadev.com/markdown/HowDoIBPalettesWork.md

 }

-The "set" methods we just added to General/DotView.m will give us a way to set the attributes of the General/DotView class from the General/DotPalette and the General/DotInspector.
-Similarly, the "current" methods will allow us to access the current attributes of the General/DotView from the Palette and the Inspector.
+The "set" methods we just added to DotView.m will give us a way to set the attributes of the DotView class from the DotPalette and the DotInspector.
+Similarly, the "current" methods will allow us to access the current attributes of the DotView from the Palette and the Inspector.

 // Initialize the Palette

 A palette's finishInstantiate method gets get called immediately after it is loaded.
-We can override this method and use it to set the color, radius, and center for the General/DotView as it is shown in the palette window.
-We will use the methods we added to General/DotView.m to implement the finishInstantiate method.
-Add the following code to General/DotPalette.m's finishInstantiate method.
+We can override this method and use it to set the color, radius, and center for the DotView as it is shown in the palette window.
+We will use the methods we added to DotView.m to implement the finishInstantiate method.
+Add the following code to DotPalette.m's finishInstantiate method.

 - (void)finishInstantiate
 {
-    [view setPaletteColor:General/[NSColor blueColor]];
+    [view setPaletteColor:[NSColor blueColor]];
     [view setPaletteRadius:25];
     [view setPaletteCenterX:57 Y:29];
     [super finishInstantiate];